koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_53_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Harmonization or even integration of
+# Harmonization or even integration of
 Information and Material Flow or iow
 “Cyber and Physical”world
 World of Information „Cyber“